DATGROUP/EmbeddingSilverDat/README.md

 Just open  /embedding/embedding.html in your browser.
 Then choose the application you want to test, set your credentials and click on the add/update button.

-Please note the code generator works only if it is run from a webserver.
+Please note the code generator works only if it is run from a true webserver.

 ## Signatures